 By default, notifications are sent from the email address tracking@ShipStation.com unless you enter and verify a company email address in the Email field of your stores' Branding tab.
 Review our What is Branding? article for details.

 If you find your notification emails are routed to your customers' spam folder, consider adjusting the subject and body text of your notification emails to avoid spam words and phrases.
-Adding a company email to your stores' Branding tab will also help avoid emails getting filtered into your customers' spam folders.
+Add a company email to your stores' Branding tab to help avoid emails getting filtered into your customers' spam folders.

 When you enable customer notifications, ShipStation sends the customer notification at the same time it sends the marketplace notification.
 By default, this occurs when you create the label for a shipment.
-However, you can delay the shipment notifications in each store's Notifications settings.
+However, you can delay the shipment notifications in each store's Emails settings.